 My favorite thing about this place isn't the records - I know that's weird, after all it's a music store, right?
 But really, we visit for the photo booth.
 While I know the staff seem a little tired of people visiting purely for it, how can we resist?
 The lighting is perfect, it's really reasonably priced and it's loads of fun to see how many people we can squeeze into the booth at any given...more

-There's nothing like a visit to Rough Trade to make you feel uncool and totally out of touch.
+There's nothing like a visit to Rough Trade to make you feel uncool and totally out of touch with what's hip and happening.